Heated Area: 200 m2

-The local community of Malvern recognized this house as architectural heritage.
+The local community of Malvern recognized this house as an architectural heritage.
 What are the owners supposed to do?
-Live in an old house or you can come up with a compromise.
-The owners invited architect Robson Rack, who designed the house in which the facade facing the street remained unchanged and the back of the house turned into a modern house with a patio and pool at the back of the house.
+Live in an old house, or you can come up with a compromise.
+The owners invited architect Robson Rack, who designed the house in which the facade facing the street remained unchanged, and the back of the house turned into a modern house with a patio and pool at the back of the house.

 Modern house with a swimming pool

 Modern house with a swimming pool from Architect Robson Rack

 All photos by Lisa Kohen and Mark Roper

 This obsolete Victorian residence was completely re-planned.
 Wooden floors and walls are laid across the house, creating a harmonious, smooth transition from the old to the new.

 Customers wanted to see new rear living quarters open to the backyard.
 They also wanted these new spaces to merge smoothly with the old part of the house.
 We dismantled the annex of the 80s, raised it 1 meter above the backyard.
 We moved this climb to the end of the corridor, making a ceiling height of 3.8 meters.
 This annex consisted of a living room, kitchen, pantry, and laundry.
 A new brick fireplace on request acts as a central axis for new premises and connects to the old facade.
 The kitchen has double-leaf doors to the ceiling, which allows you to integrate the room with the backyard.
 The living area with banquet chairs has large sliding windows.

 The facade of an old house that has become inside a modern house

 The floors were replaced in the original residence by a dark oak tree, which smoothly passes to the three walls of the extension, forming a ribbon.
 This allowed the creation of seamless integration between the old and the new.
 The attic window allows the light to fall on this transition.